drguptavivek/central-backend/docs/vg_user_behavior.md

 - Admins (web UI) can revoke all sessions for an app user; app users can revoke only the current session.
 - Admins can view active sessions with IP/device/comment metadata.

+## Telemetry

+- App users can send device telemetry (deviceId, Collect version, device timestamp, and full location params).
+- Telemetry records store both device generation time (`deviceDateTime`) and server receive time (`dateTime`).
+- Only app users can submit telemetry; web users cannot submit on their behalf.
+- System admins can review telemetry with filters by projectId, appUserId, deviceId, and date range.
+- Telemetry records are retained indefinitely (no TTL cleanup).

 ## App user fields

 - App users now include `username` and optional `phone`.